microsoft/playwright/docs/src/test-auth.md

 ```

 ### Lifecycle
-* langs: csharp, python, java

 1. Create a user data directory on disk.
-1. Launch a persistent context with the user data directory and login the MFA account.
+2. Launch a persistent context with the user data directory and login the MFA account.
-1. Reuse user data directory to run automation scenarios.
+3. Reuse user data directory to run automation scenarios.

 ### API reference
-* langs: csharp, python, java
 - [BrowserContext]
 - [`method: BrowserType.launchPersistentContext`]